Approximate k-NN Graph Construction: a Generic Online Approach: Online Approximate k -NN Graph Construction

-\textbf{Sample Removal} In practice, we should allow samples to be dropped out from the \textit{k}-NN graph.
+In practice, we should allow samples to be dropped out from the \textit{k}-NN graph.
 A good use case is to maintain a \textit{k}-NN graph for product photos for an e-shopping website, where old-fashioned products should be withdrawn from sale.
-The removal of samples from the \textit{k}-NN graph dynamically is supported in our approach.
+The removal of samples dynamically from the \textit{k}-NN graph is supported in our approach.
 If the graph is built by Alg.~\ref{alg:knnbuild1}, the removal operation is as easy as deleting the sample from \textit{k}-NN lists of its reverse neighbors and releasing its own \textit{k}-NN list.
 If the graph is built by Alg.~\ref{alg:knnbuild2}, before the sample is deleted, the occlusion factors of the samples living in the same \textit{k}-NN list have to be updated.
 Fortunately not all the samples in the list should be considered.
 According to \textit{LGD Rule 3}, only samples ranked after this sample should be considered.
 The update operations involves $k^2/2$ times distance computations in average.
-Given $k$ is a small constant, the time cost is much lower than fulfilling a query.
-Notice that such kind of dynamic update operation is not supported by other online algorithms~\cite{arxiv:debatty16,pami18:yury}, in which the deleting operation may lead to collapse of the indexing structure.
+Given $k$ is a small constant, the time cost is much lower than fulfilling a query on the graph.

+Dynamic sample removal is not conveniently supported by other \textit{k}-NN graph construction approaches~\cite{infosys13:yury,infosys13:yury,arxiv:debatty16} or other graph-based NN search indexing structure~\cite{pami18:yury, dpg:wenli}.
+In HNSW~\cite{pami18:yury}, the sample removal operation may lead to the collapse of indexing structure.
+While this issue is not even considered in~\cite{dpg:wenli}.